-Battery-operated grease guns are also configured with a pistol grip.
+Another grease gun type is a battery-operated model.
+These grease guns are also configured with a pistol grip.
 This type of gun works very much like a gun powered with air.
 Because the guns are battery operated, they do not feature an electric cord.

 Achieve Better Performance from Machinery

 Needless to say, when you know how a grease gun is used, you are more likely to realize successful results in the running of your machines.